jinningwang/new-jinningwang.github.io/_posts/2024-02-14-the-arts-i-love.md

 ---

 > My request of reviewers is to try to imagine the darkness before the spark.
-> —Michael J. Black, _Novelty in Science: A guide for reviewers_
+> —Michael J. Black, _Novelty in Science: A guide for reviewers_, 2022

 ---